tomvanbraeckel/yamcs.github.com/docs/server/TM_Loaders.md

 Please refer to [Telemetry Processing](/docs/server/Telemetry_Processing/) and to [Commanding](/docs/server/Commanding) for details on the loading of the MDB end items and on the mapping to Yamcs structures.

 The configuration parameter <tt>checkForUpdatedMdb</tt> configures Yamcs to check or not the Oracle database for modified versions of the MDB.
-If the MDB can not be loaded from the serialized file, the Oracle database is checked nevertheless.
+If the MDB cannot be loaded from the serialized file, the Oracle database is checked nevertheless.

 This option is useful for working offline.
 However if it is set to false, Yamcs will never read new versions of the database, and if the database is modified and SCOE files generated, MCS Tools will refuse to load the SCOE files (it will want old ones corresponding to the saved Yamcs database).